badraoul/spring-ai-bedrock-workshop/README.md

 # Spring AI Workshop for AWS Bedrock Cohere

 ## Introduction
 This is a copy of the excellent [spring-a--azure-workshop](https://github.com/Azure-Samples/spring-ai-azure-workshop/tree/main) that has been ported to work with AWS Bedrock.
 Unlike vendors like Azure and Google, AWS has chosen to host multiple models rather than throw in entirely on their own model (Titan).
-The model I selected for this workshop is 'Cohere' becuase it has SpringAI support for chat and embeddings.
+The model I selected for this workshop is 'Cohere' because it has SpringAI support for chat and embeddings.

 **NOTE:** I have everything in the library working except RAG.
 That is a work in progress and this repo will be updated when that part is sorted out.